Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_B-END.md

 # Server Actions

-NEXT JS allow to create Api Routes and Server Actions, but most of the time developers separate application to NEXT.JS (Front-END) and NEST.JS (BACK-END) and dont put all together Front-end and Back-end.
+NEXT JS allow to create Api Routes and Server Actions, but most of the time developers separate application to NEXT.JS (Front-END) and NEST.JS (BACK-END) and don't put all together Front-end and Back-end.

 usually Server Actions are used with Forms, (from UI), See -> components/NewPostForm.tsx

-What are Server Actions in Next.js?
+❓ What are Server Actions in Next.js?

-- Allow interact with data without creating back-end api server.
+- Allow interact with data without creating Back-End API Server.
 - All queries are taking place in the Next.js server side

 Server Actions are special functions that run only on the server when you call them from your React components.
 They let you do things like: